SCALEit-eG/scaleit-interfaces-specification/Store/README.md

 - 401 Unauthorized: no credentials provided
 - 403 Forbidden: access token invalid or identity is unauthorized
 - 404 Not Found: order for given order number not found

+### DELETE /orders/{id}
+Remove an order from the app store.

+Route parameters:
+- id: string
+    - Combined id including order number and shop id

+Response codes:
+- 200 OK: order found and deleted
+- 400 Bad Request: id invalid
+- 404 Not Found: order for id not found

 ### GET /devices
 Get all devices that are recorded in the store.